 1) They Are Relentless With Their Marketing

-Deal flow is the name of the game as a wholesaler.
+Deal flow is the name of the game as a real estate wholesaler.

 Having a consistent stream of incoming sellers for you to get under contract and a solid network of buyers to reassign those contracts to will make or break your business.

-When you’re just starting, that may look like driving for dollars and cold calling.
+When you start, that may look like driving for dollars and cold calling.

-But, as you gain more experience, you’re going to want to implement marketing strategies that will help bring in a consistent flow of sellers — and help you build a list of buyers you can announce new contracts to so you can get them flipped as quickly as possible.
+But, as you gain more experience, you will want to implement marketing strategies that will help bring in a consistent flow of sellers — and help you build a list of buyers.
+You can announce new contracts to get them flipped as quickly as possible.

 You’ll want to have a website that represents your business that’s set up properly to rank in the search engines so when someone searches Google for “sell house fast,” you can turn those searches into leads.